HKultalahti/Bioinformatics_portfolio/High-performance_computing/README.md

 ## 📁 Puhti HPC example scripts

 This folder contains example scripts demonstrating batch jobs and analyses I have performed on the Puhti supercomputer.
-I share these only for demonstration purposes.
+I share these only for demonstration purposes to showcase my skills for future employers.
+If you are looking for help with your scripts, these shared scripts probably won't be helpful to you.

 ## 🔗 More about Lazypipe: